Mobile-Telematics/TelematicsApp-Android/README.md

 NOTE: you can use `DEL` tag and hide the trips marked by it in the app.
 These trips will be shown in DataHub on List of Trips page with a special mark that these trips were hidden in the app.

-## Trip Details

-To set API KEY for HERE Maps change HERE_API_KEY in the AppConfig.kt file. </br>
-const val HERE_API_KEY = "YOUR_HERE_API_KEY"

-To set LICENSE KEY for HERE Maps change HERE_LICENSE_KEY in the AppConfig.kt file. </br>
-const val HERE_LICENSE_KEY = "YOUR_HERE_LICENSE_KEY"

-To set APP ID for HERE Maps change HERE_APP_ID in the AppConfig.kt file. </br>
-const val HERE_APP_ID = "YOUR_HERE_APP_ID"

-To set APP CODE for HERE Maps change HERE_APP_CODE in the AppConfig.kt file. </br>
-const val HERE_APP_CODE = "YOUR_HERE_APP_CODE"

-Having received a list of the user's trips, you can refer to your array of trips and get more detailed information, as well as a set of points to be displayed on the HERE Maps API.

 ## Leaderboard